 - Budget: $192k for design and construction from the Department of Justice

-In order to help us understand the current use of De Chene Reserve and perceptions of the safety of the area, we asked local residents, regular precinct users and local sporting club members to complete the De Chene Reserve survey.
+In order to help understand the uses of De Chene Reserve and perceptions of the safety of the area, we asked local residents, regular precinct users and local sporting club members to complete the De Chene Reserve survey.

 The survey closed on 29 April 2016.

-The information gathered through the survey will provide the base data for evaluating the effectiveness of the car park illumination in 12 months time.
+The information gathered through the survey provided the base data for evaluating the effectiveness of the car park illumination project.